Links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy Home

-Bixby-powered smart speakers, TVs, and other products available as well
+Bixby-powered smart speakers, TVs, and other products are available as well

-In addition to smartphones and tablets, Bixby runs on Samsung’s Family Hub 2.0 refrigerators and a couple of other devices.
-The digital assistant can also be found in other appliances like smart speakers and TVs.
-It is also slated to be a key feature of the Samsung Galaxy Home, which has yet to be released despite being announced back in 2018.
+In addition to smartphones and tablets, Bixby runs on Samsung’s Family Hub 2.0 refrigerators and some other products, like watches and TVs.
+In fact it’s slated to be a vital feature of the Galaxy Home smart speaker, which has yet to ship despite being announced back in 2018.

-Bixby understands English (both British and American), Korean, Mandarin, Portuguese (Brazil), French, German, Italian, and Spanish.
-For comparison, Google Assistant supports 44 languages on smartphones and 13 languages on Google Home.
+Bixby understands English (British, American, and Indian), Korean, Mandarin, Portuguese (Brazil), French, German, Italian, and Spanish.
+For comparison, Google Assistant supports at least 44 languages on smartphones and 13 languages on smart speakers and displays.

 What commands does Samsung Bixby understand?

-Samsung Bixby understands thousands of commands.
-We won’t list them all in this post, but here are some of the more useful ones:
+Bixby understands thousands of commands.
+We won’t list them all in this post, but here are some samples of the more useful ones:

 Calls and texts